linemanjs/lineman-docs/app/pages/advanced-features/lineman-pages.md

 Lineman allows you to generate multiple HTML files using its "pages" feature.
-You _could_ use this to create an app with separate pages, or customize Linemans tasks to generate separate web apps for each HTML file.
+You _could_ use this to create an app with separate pages, or customize Lineman's tasks to generate separate web apps for each HTML file.
 Any template files placed within `app/pages` will automatically be compiled to HTML and placed within the root of `dist` when built.
 Here's an example: